crzn24/ncruz-portfolio/README.md

 # ncruz-portfolio
-A personal portfolio build using react
+A personal portfolio built using React

 ## Description